crossorigin="anonymous">

 On the other hand, if you get to week 5 and you feel fantastic, then you can keep going for a little bit more.

-Your level of engagement, aka how much you look forward to training is also a good indicator.
+Your level of engagement, and how much you look forward to training is also a good indicator.
 If you feel like a plan is fun and yielding results, you are going to want to go do the workouts.
 After doing the same thing over and over though, you might not be as fond of these workouts as you previously were.
 This is also a good indicator of when it might be a good time for a change.

 I refer to performance as the weights you lift during your workouts.
 As a general rule, when the volume goes up, the weights go down.
 Since you will be doing more and more sets and reps, it's normal for you to use lighter weights.
 If you see that your weights are dropping too fast over the course of the weeks, that's a good cue to change something up.